Knowledge Management

 There's no question that an internal wiki can be a valuable asset for any organization.
 According to research, employees spend an average of two hours a day searching for information.

-By using a wiki, employees can share knowledge more quickly and collaborate more efficiently.
+By using a wiki, employees can share company knowledge more quickly and collaborate more efficiently.
 However, setting up a wiki is only half the battle.

 To ensure success for your wiki, you'll need to consider how employees will contribute and how you'll promote and maintain it.
 Your internal wiki should be tested to determine what works and different strategies tried to maximize its effectiveness.